neilSchroeder/xgboost-finance/README.md

     - Build RSE (14)
     - Build X day % diff
     - Target (hard buy/soft buy/hold/soft sell/hard sell : -5, -1, 0, 1, 5) will be defined based on a X% difference over a N day period
-4) split and shape the data for train and test using TimeSeriesSplit
-    - Tried splitting as Time Series with lackluster result
-    - Tried splitting using train_test_split with improved performace
+4) Build a 3 week (21 day) sliding window
+    - XGBoost does not really do transformers like LSTM or RNN, so we need to have some input about the past
+    - The way we do this is by creating new labels which are past information of each label
+    - This significantly improves our forecasting ability, but isn't as powerful as a transformer
+5) Split the dataset using `SKLearn train_test_split`.
+    - Splitting time series data is an odd beast to tackle, but with the sliding window we can sort of avoid issues with this approach.
-5) break down the model using T-SNE Decomposition to see if the models can be linear
+6) Break down the model using T-SNE Decomposition to see if the model can be described nicely
+    - For highly dimensional datasets it's more useful to break down the dataset into ~50 components using PCA decomposition
+    - After doing PCA decomposition, perform T-SNE decomposition on the PCA variables.
     - The model doesn't look even remotely linear (see plots/tsne_decomp_MMM.png)
-5) train our model in xgboost
+7) Train our model in xgboost
     - Get an initial estimate of the model from the model hyperparameters
         - later we do hyperparameter tuning using bayesian optimization using https://github.com/fmfn/BayesianOptimization
     - train the model